 This species is classified as the most voracious subterranean termite.
 They nest underneath structures such as patios, soil subsidence, under or inside tree trunks.
 When disturbed, they will emit a white, milky substance as defense.

-gilvus is known to be largest species of termites in the Philippines.
+gilvus is known to be largest species of termite in the Philippines.
 The large brownish head of its major soldiers with well-developed mandibles are about 4 mm in length.
 This mound-building termite is usually found in gardens but will definitely feast on wood or other cellulose-based items on or near the ground.
 The destruction of one mound will not necessarily control the infestation if there are secondary nests in the area, and the primary Queen has not yet been exterminated.

 Los Baños Termite